What are blind spots?

 Can blind spots be used as an excuse any longer?

-Some experts argue that blind spots are a thing of the past and that any vehicle that has been built recently should allow drivers to adjust mirrors in such a way as to avoid this phenomenon.
+Some experts may argue that blind spots are a thing of the past and that any modern built vehicle should allow drivers to adjust mirrors in such a way as to avoid this phenomenon.
 Also, being informed about blind spots and knowing how to prevent them is a vital driving skill.
 Don’t overlook this important factor when practicing or attempting your driving test.